Devrim-Celik/deep_convolutional_generative_adversarial_network/docs/documentation.md

 The idea for Z-interpolation was provided by [Generating Faces with Deconvolution Networks](https://zo7.github.io/blog/2016/09/25/generating-faces.html).
 What we do is to take two random Z-vectors and over the course, of a total of 64 images, interpolate between them.
 The pictures and the give above are exactly those 64 vectors, after the Generator mapped them onto faces.

-Why do we do this and how does it help use evaluate our model: A good model maps the given Z-Vectors into a space (in our case in a 64^2 dimensional), lets call it "face-space".
+Why do we do this and how does it help use evaluate our model: A good model maps the given Z-Vectors into a space (in our case in a 64<sup>2</sup>dimensional), lets call it "face-space".
 A bad model may just try to reproduce the images and not generate new ones.
 By taking little steps, we can check that the transitions are smooth and thus, a good "face-space" was found.

 In terms of **evaluation** we can say with a clear conscience that our model does a good job.
 This is due to the fact that the interpolating values from the one image (top-left of the left image) to another one (bottom-right of the left image) are faces them self.
 This shows that the mapping into a "face-space" was successful and images are genuinely generated and not duplicated.